Cleaning your saddle pad

 3 – Once the pads and the foams cease releasing dirt into your clean water it’s time to dry.
 Help the pads keep their shape by hanging them over a saddle rack, out of the sun and away from direct heat.
 Leaving the pad hanging over the gate will cause it to stretch and lose its contoured shape.
 Direct heat or sun can cause the materials to shrink.
 Yes, drying this way is slow and takes a while.
 That’s why we have spare saddle pads.

-I wish that I could say that these three steps to a clean saddle pad are a great secret that I discovered.
+I wish that I could say that these three steps to cleaning your saddle pad are a great secret that I discovered.
 Unfortunately, equipment cleaning is just another part of riding horses and mules.
 What I have discovered is that by ensuring that when this vital piece of equine tack stays in good working condition it makes for a better ride by continuing to provide the support, protection, and comfort that my animals deserve.

 How often do you clean your saddle pads?